EOSIO/ual-authenticator-walkthrough/README.md

 The main methods to be implemented here are `getKeys, signTransaction, signArbitrary`.

   *  **`getKeys()`**  - Calling this method should return an array of public keys 🔑, how the authenticator gets those keys depends on the signing method you are using and what protocol it uses.
-For example, `ual-ledger` uses the [eosjs-ledger-signature-provider](https://github.com/EOSIO/private-eosjs-ledger-signature-provider) to communicate with the Ledger device through a U2F protocol and `ual-scatter` simple returns the keys it has already received from the inital call to `scatter.getIdentity`.
+For example, `ual-ledger` uses the [eosjs-ledger-signature-provider](https://github.com/EOSIO/private-eosjs-ledger-signature-provider) to communicate with the Ledger device through a U2F protocol and `ual-scatter` simply returns the keys it has already received from the inital call to `scatter.getIdentity`.

-  **Here are variations of `getKeys()` with a brief description of the different approaches.**
+  **Here are variations of `getKeys()`**
-  * `ual-ledger`:
+  * `ual-ledger`
     ```javascript
     async getKeys() {
       try {